A survey on knowledge-enhanced multimodal learning: Knowledge

 Combining implicit and explicit information can offer advanced capabilities to downstream tasks, as implicit sources can fuse large-scale general knowledge to a model, while explicit sources can fix errors, enrich existing knowledge and increase a model's transparency.

-\textbf{Web-crawled knowledge} refers to unstructured knowledge obtained from the web, which is able to combine benefits present in implicit and explicit knowledge bases.
+\textbf{Web-crawled knowledge} refers to unstructured knowledge obtained from the web, which is able to combine the benefits present in implicit and explicit knowledge bases.
 There is no need for labelled data, but also no need for expensive pre-training, which is one major limitation of implicit knowledge.
-Online sources can be accessed easily, while the amount and the content of retrieved knowledge is easily controlled and customized to the task's needs.
-A questionable part of web-scrapped knowledge is its quality, as it is hard to validate any available web source.
-Low-quality data may deteriorate the final performance of the model, therefore time and effort has to be invested in techniques that ensure high-quality data automatically.
-Web knowledge can offer some amount of transparency, as a sentence leading to the final prediction can be tracked, even if reasoning is not as fully explicit as in cases of structured graphs.
+Online sources are readily accessible, while the amount and the content of retrieved knowledge is easily controlled and customized to the task's needs.
+A questionable part of web-scrapped knowledge is its quality, as it is hard to validate each available web source.
+Low-quality data may deteriorate the final performance of the model, therefore time and effort has to be invested in techniques that automatically ensure high-quality data.
+Web knowledge can offer some amount of transparency, as a sentence leading to the final prediction can be tracked, even if reasoning is not as fully explicit, as in cases of structured graphs.

-\textbf{Internal} or \textbf{self-knowledge} is a type of knowledge that does not rely on any external source.
-On the contrary, it can be obtained from the existing textual and visual data themselves.
-For example, producing a scene graph can enable learning more fine-grained representations comparing to just utilizing VL data in their original format \cite{multi4}.
+\textbf{Internal} or \textbf{self-knowledge} is a knowledge type that does not rely on any external source, as it is obtained from existing textual and visual data themselves.
+For example, producing a scene graph enables learning more fine-grained representations compared to merely utilizing VL data in their original format \cite{multi4}.
 Self-knowledge has demonstrated improvements in downstream model performance, especially when detailed disambiguation is necessary, as it enables better associations between existing data.
 However, self-knowledge does not extend the knowledge a model has already acquired from the data it has been trained on.
 Furthermore, it is prone to errors associated with the knowledge acquisition process, such as scene graph generation errors.

 An overview of the available types of knowledge sources is provided in Figure \ref{fig:sources}.